 Sailing along the West Coast of Greenland gives you the perfect opportunity to meet the locals whilst experiencing the breathtaking Arctic summer.

 Sailing plays a very important role in the Greenlandic infrastructure and a cruise along the West Coast of Greenland is a fabulous way of experiencing this beautiful and varied country.
 Accommodation is in outside cabins with private facilities.

-After breakfast at the hotel, meet with your local guide for the transfer to the airport for the flight to Reykjavik.(B)
+After breakfast at the hotel, transfer to the airport for the flight to Copenhagen via Kangerlussuaq.(B)

 The sea has always been the main method of transport around Greenland, in a country with few roads.
 On board the Sarfaq Ittuk meet locals travelling from town to town to visit relatives and friends, relax and enjoy the dramatic coastal scenery as you sail by.
 This is not a cruise but a slow local way to travel on board a ferry that is a life line to the local communities on the west coast of Greenland.
 There is a guide on board giving optional talks about different topics concerning Greenland and there are guided walks in some of the settlements en route (payment locally).